Renting or Leasing a Vehicle for University Business

 Fleet Services is the University's preferred vehicle rental/lease provider.
-Rental from non-University contracted suppliers is strongly discouraged.
+Rental from suppliers who do not have a contract with the University is strongly discouraged.
 Using outside suppliers increases the initial cost, and may expose the department and the University to a large monetary loss in the event of an accident.
-Contracts negotiated by the University include lower rates, full insurance coverage and lower insurance deductibles.
+Contracts negotiated by the University include lower rates, full insurance coverage, and lower insurance deductibles.

-Should it become necessary to rent (less than three months) or lease (three months or more) a vehicle from outside the University, the employee or department contracting for the vehicle must first verify insurance protection on the vehicle from the supplier.
+Should it become necessary to rent (less than three months) or lease a vehicle from outside the University, the employee or department contracting for the vehicle first verifies insurance protection on the vehicle from the supplier.

 - Insurance coverage is not provided by the University insurance policy.

-- A certificate of insurance from the rental or lease or leasing firm is required.
+- A certificate of insurance from the rental or leasing firm is required.
 That certificate requires the following: